MeteoSwiss/rainforest/_sources/usage.rst.txt

 --------------------------------------

 .. note::
-    In the following, we expect that you are on Kesch and want to update only the *dual_pol* RF model in its default configuration and covering the whole timerange of the database.
+    In the following, we expect that you are on balfrin and want to update only the *RFO* RF model in its default configuration and covering the whole timerange of the database.
 If you want something more fancy please read the doc carefully and decide by yourself.

 Once you have updated the database you can use the command :doc:`rf_compute <./reference/ml_cmd>`.

 .. code-block:: console

-    rf_train -m 'dualpol_default'
+    rf_train -m 'RFO'